 Figure 12: A map of BEF depicting my longitudinal sampling locations.
-Sampling locations were dependent on access and upper contributing area (UCA).
+Sampling locations are dependent on access and upper contributing area (UCA).
 BEF GIWs serve as headwaters for these blackwater streams whether directly or indirectly via overland or subsurface flow.

 Sampling and processing:

 Streams will be longitudinally sampled during various discharge conditions to encapsulate the hydrologic landscape under changing flow regimes.
 Each sampling location will be sampled for DOC, DIC, POC, and FDOM.
-Point-CO2 measurements will not be recorded due to diurnal fluctuations; instead, high-frequency CO2 readings from the Chapter 1 sensor package will be used as the assumed reach average.
+Point measurements of CO2 will not be recorded due to diurnal fluctuations; instead, high-frequency CO2 readings from the Chapter 1 sensor package will be used as the assumed reach average.
 Point-pH and temperature readings will be recorded for potential CO2 interpolation and quality control.

 FDOM, DIC, DOC, and POC processing will follow the methods outlined in Chapter 1.
 FDOM results from Chapters 1, 2, and 3 will be used to investigate carbon quality changes as it is exported across aquatic boundaries.